 To benefit most from treatment, please ensure that you have eaten a light meal beforehand, and refrain from any strenuous activities for a few hours.
 No alcohol should be taken before or after treatment.

 Usually rather relaxed and calm.
 Occasionally you may feel tired or drowsy for a few hours if the treatment has been particularly strong or there may be a short term flair up of your symptoms as your Qi clears and resettles itself.

 If you are receiving treatment from your doctor then it makes sense to tell him or her about your plans to have acupuncture.
 The acupuncture treatment may enable you to reduce or even stop taking some forms of medication, but your doctor should be consulted regarding any change of prescription.
 You should always mention any medication you are taking as this may affect your response to the acupuncture treatment.

 Not generally.
 In cases where your local Primary Care Group (PCG) or Primary Care Trust (PCT) have agreed a contract with a local acupuncturist, your GP may make a referral.
 Currently there are no PCT agreements in Surrey but this may change as the Acupuncture Council proceeds with statutory regulation.

 BAcC members have an extensive training in acupuncture and bio medical sciences appropriate to the practice of acupuncture in the UK.
 As well as being covered by full Medical Malpractice and Public/ Products Liability Insurance, members are bound by Codes of Ethics, Practice and Disciplinary Procedures.

 It depends on whether you have specific symptoms or want to use acupuncture as a preventative treatment.
-For specific questions or to discuss your condition please you are welcome to book a free telephone consultation. [can we have a link here to contact form]
+For specific questions or to discuss your condition please you are welcome to book a free telephone consultation.

 This varies between patients.
 Certainly a course of treatment is required, some changes either in yourself generally, or in your condition directly should be noticed after 6 – 8 treatments.